 Secondary Schools & Higher Education

 We are currently in the process of developing an exciting educational program for secondary and higher education.
-If you want to visit please contact the Heritage Learning Officer to discuss further.
+If you want to visit please contact the Head of Heritage Learning to discuss further.

 See below for some of our frequently asked questions.